“We are most human when we are purchasing something someone else has made.” — Andy Crouch

 This is a great question, but really hard to answer!
 My personality is wired to reflect on the past constantly, so I think I would likely choose to go back in time if given the opportunity.
 I would choose my parents’ or my grandparents’ childhoods and simply observe them from afar.
 I would love to connect and piece together, like a puzzle, their unique personalities even as children, to those of my own kids.

-*Thank you to Jennifer for sharing photos of your studio with us.
+*Follow along with Jennifer on instagram at @junopottery. *Thank you to Jennifer for sharing photos of your studio with us.